 Tuition & Fees

 Tuition and fees are subject to change.
-For current information, contact Ann Cardinal, Director of Student Recruitment, via email at [email protected] or by phone at (866) 934-8232 x8589.
+For current information, contact Ann Cardinal, Associate Director of Admissions, via email at [email protected].

 Contact [email protected] to apply and complete your application no later than October 1.